Colorblind-Friendly Palettes to Use in Your Web Designs

 Creating a colorblind-friendly website benefits your business as well as all users.

 First, to conform with WCAG recommendations, your digital content needs to have a minimum contrast ratio of 4.5:1.
-Meeting this recommendation helps you comply with the Americans with Disabilities Act (ADA), which prohibits discrimination against individuals with disabilities.
+Meeting this recommendation helps you comply with numerous accessibility laws, including the Americans with Disabilities Act (ADA), the European Accessibility Act (EAA), and the Accessibility for Ontarians with Disabilities Act (AODA).
+Each of these laws prohibit discrimination against individuals with disabilities.

 Second, colorblind-friendly digital content helps you create a more accessible, inclusive online experience for users.
 Even users who are not colorblind or who don’t have visual impairments benefit from a colorblind-friendly site, as it’s typically cleaner, more aesthetically pleasing, and easier to read and navigate.